 Cinnamon Raisin Kugel is a delightful noodle custard dish that’s a festive addition during the holidays!

-Thanks for sharing in the CWR blog-love!
+Thanks for being a part of the CWR blog-family!

 - For more information of the National Menorah